SELECT

 ('adrianachoi', 50)

-The tables and their data are shown below.
+The tables and their data are shown as follows:

 level_one_players.nickname level_one_players.currentscore level_two_players.nickname level_two_players.currentscore